 Protect Your Candidate Data

-Recruitment databases contain large volumes of sensitive personal information.
-Implement strong cyber security - multi-factor authentication, encrypted storage, regular backups, and staff training on phishing.
-Regularly review and delete data you no longer need to reduce your exposure.
+Recruitment databases hold vast quantities of sensitive personal information.
+Implement strong cyber security - multi-factor authentication, encrypted storage, regular backups and staff phishing training.
+Regularly review and delete data you no longer need to reduce your breach surface.

 4